-First things first, right?
+First things first, so let’s talk about the Uber driver requirements in Australia.
 If you’re not already an approved Uber driver, the process starts with a bit of paperwork.
 Don’t worry, you can get it done in no time if you follow this guide.

 Get familiar with the platform and start preparing your personal documents that you’ll need in order to start driving with Uber in Australia.

-The regulations have small differences in each state, but the process is more or less the same regardless of where you live in Australia.
+The regulations regarding Uber driver requirements in Australia have small differences in each state, but the process is more or less the same, regardless of where you live in the country.

 Here’s what you need to get started with Uber: